JPShag/DMA-FW-Guide-2.0/README.md

   src\pcie_7x\pcie_7x_0_core_top.v
   ```

-**Notes:**

-- Ensure you are in the correct project directory.
-- The file name may vary slightly depending on the FPGA model (e.g., `_a7` indicates Artix-7 series).

 #### **6.1.2 Open the File in Visual Studio Code**

 Editing the configuration file requires a suitable code editor that supports syntax highlighting for SystemVerilog.